roryharder/roryharder.github.io/index.md

 # Papers

-Jointly Attending (in progress)
+Jointly Attending (in preparation)

-Perspective and Salience in Anaphoric Reference (in progress)
+Perspective and Salience in Anaphoric Reference (in preparation)

 # Teaching